-The High Court Ruling in 2014, which effectively established that organisms resulting from breeding techniques utilizing gene editing techniques, such as Zinc Finger Nuclease type 1 (ZFN-1) and Transcription Activator-Like Effectors (TALEs) systems, would be considered new organisms under the HSNO Act and would be subject to the HSNO regulations.
-The judge's ruling also brought into question breeding techniques (chemical or radiation mutagenesis) in existence prior to HSNO's enactment.
-As a result, the Ministry for Environment reviewed of the regulations which are used to operate the New Organisms sections of the HSNO Act in mid-2014.
+The High Court ruling in 2014, which effectively established that organisms resulting from breeding techniques utilizing genome editing techniques, such as Zinc Finger Nuclease type 1 (ZFN-1) and Transcription Activator-Like Effectors (TALEs) systems, would be considered new organisms under the HSNO Act and would be subject to the HSNO regulations.
+The Court's ruling also brought into question breeding techniques (chemical or radiation mutagenesis) in existence prior to HSNO's enactment.

-The review was narrowed in its scope to correct a grammatical error and consider chemical or radiation mutagenesis techniques already in use prior to 1998.
-The changes to the regulations, which took effect in September 2016, corrected the grammatical error and allowed chemical or radiation mutagenesis techniques already in use prior to 1998 to be used in New Zealand without being caught by the HSNO Acts provisions for new organisms.
+As a result, the Ministry for Environment reviewed the regulations that were valid under the New Organisms sections of the HSNO Act in mid-2014.
+The review was narrowed in its scope to correct a grammatical error and considered chemical or radiation mutagenesis techniques already in use prior to 1998.
+The changes to the regulations, which took effect in September 2016, corrected the grammatical error, and allowed chemical or radiation mutagenesis techniques already in use prior to 1998 to be used in New Zealand without violating the HSNO Acts provisions for new organisms.